rlvlad/wt-project-2025/docs/src/sections/sequence_diagram.typ

     _seq("B", "A", disable-src: true)
   }),
   comment: [
-    The user can access the playlist view by selecting a playlist in the home view or by pressing the Playlist button in the sidebar, which will open the last visted playlist.
+    The user can access the playlist view by selecting a playlist in the home view or by pressing the Playlist button in the sidebar, which will open the last visited playlist.
     The view is loaded by calling the `show` method of the `PlaylistView` object, which clears the elements from other views and loads the modal, buttons, tracks and event listeners associated to them.
   ],
   label_: "ria-event-logout-sequence",